 Song: "Dusk" by Werkha (self produced)

-Selected by: Kyle Jenkins, Marketing Operations Specialist
+Selected by: Kyle Jenkins, Channel Operations Specialist

 In this track, disparate acoustic and electronic elements are brought together to form an experience that is both emotionally impactful and groovy.
 This is a difficult combination to achieve in a song or a mix.
 It is easy to seem insincere with an emotional appeal in a track that already has a steady, electronic groove, but this mix pulls it off.
 This is due to: